zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/02-upgrading-the-database.md

 ## Performing the Data Upgrade

 Data upgrade is the biggest upgrade process milestone.
-[Configure the upgrade tool on your new DXP server](./06-configuring-the-data-upgrade.md) and [execute the tool to complete it](07-upgrading-the-core-using-the-upgrade-tool.md)
+[Configure the upgrade tool on your new DXP server](./06-configuring-the-data-upgrade.md) and then [use it to execute the data upgrade](07-upgrading-the-core-using-the-upgrade-tool.md).

- execute itNext, use the upgrade tool to [upgrade the Core](./07-upgrading-the-core-using-the-upgrade-tool.md).
-If you configure for upgrading modules separately, then [use the Gogo shell](./08-upgrading-modules-using-gogo-shell.md) to upgrade the modules after the Core upgrade completes.

 ## Executing Post-Upgrade Tasks